 Authorising History.
 Gestures of Authorship in Fourteenth Century English Historiography.
 Newcastle upon Tyne: Cambridge Scholars Publishing, 2013.

-(with Moritz Wedell and Thomas Schmid) eds.
 Marginalisierung und Funktionen des Randes im Mittelalter.
 Das Mittelalter.
-Perspektiven mediävistischer Forschung = Zeitschrift des Mediävistenverbandes (15/2), Berlin 2011.
+Perspektiven mediävistischer Forschung = Zeitschrift des Mediävistenverbandes (15/2), Berlin 2011. [with Moritz Wedell and Thomas Schmid]

-(with Katrin Rupp) eds.
 Fleshly Things and Spiritual Matters: Studies on the Medieval Body in Honour of Margaret Bridges.
-Newcastle upon Tyne: Cambridge Scholars Publishing, 2011.
+Newcastle upon Tyne: Cambridge Scholars Publishing, 2011. [with Katrin Rupp]